503,455 BENNETT members around the world

 BENNETT Family History

-This interesting surname derives from the medieval given name "Benedict", from the Latin "Benedictus" meaning blessed.
-This personal name owed its popularity in the Middle Ages chiefly to St. Benedict (circa 480 - 550), who founded the Benedictine order of monks at Monte Cassino, and wrote a monastic rule that formed a model for all subsequent rules.
-There were many versions of the name throughout Europe, and in England in the 12th Century the Latin form of the name can be found alongside versions derived from the Old French forms "Beneit" and "Benoit", which were popular among the Normans.
-The surname dates back to the early 13th Century.
+This surname, which means blessed, derives from the Latin 'Benedictus'.
+By medieval times it had developed into 'Benedict' as it had been made popular as a personal name chiefly thanks to St. Benedict (circa 480 - 550), the founder of the Benedictine order of monks.
+There were many versions of the name throughout Europe, and in England in the 12th Century the Latin form can be found alongside versions derived from the Old French forms 'Beneit' and 'Benoit', which were popular among the Normans.

-Bennett (Variants: Bennet, Bennette, Benett, Bennitt, McBennett, Benet, Bennetts, Binet)
+Variants of the surname include Bennet, Bennette, Benett, Bennitt, McBennett, Benet, Bennetts, and Binet.

-In the reign of Edward I, it was often written as 'Beneyt', as seen for example in the Hundred Rolls for Cambridgeshire and Oxfordshire, it occurs frequently in the form of Beneyt.
-In the reigns of Edwards II and III, the name is found thus modified: Fitz Benedict, Benediscite, Bendiste, Bendish, Bennett.
+During the reign of Edward I, it was often written as 'Beneyt', as seen for example in the Hundred Rolls for Cambridgeshire and Oxfordshire.
+Later, during the reigns of Edwards II and III, appeared variously as Fitzbenedict, Benediscite, Bendiste, Bendish, Bennett.

 The surname Bennett was first found in north Lancashire where a Benedictine monastery known as Furness Abbey was founded by the Savigny monks of Normandy in 1127.
 Records from that century establish that Benet was a common baptismal name in the immediate neighbourhood of the Abbey, and that it later became a patronymic surname (for example, Alan son of Benet).
 Indeed, Bennet and Benson are still common surnames in the districts where the Benedictines established their abbeys.

-In 1891, the population was widespread across England and Wales with 50,591 occurrences with a further 827 entries appear on that year's census in Scotland where Bennet was a more common spelling.
+By 1891, the population was widespread across England and Wales with 50,591 occurrences, while a further 827 entries appear on that year's census in Scotland where Bennet was a more common spelling.

 1881, 1891 Census